studoverse/katerbase/README.md

 If a new document gets created, the `setOnInsert` operator might help.

-Alternatively, use [insertOne with upsert=true](#upsert-on-duplicate-_id) if you have a Kotlin model object and want to overwrite an existing document.
+Alternatively, use [insertOne with upsert=true](#upsert-on-duplicate-_id) if you have a Kotlin model object, and you want to overwrite an existing document.

 Example:
 ```kotlin